Lourdemary/hashnode_blog/cl4cy5wpr01f6f6nvhvr28m6f.md

 2. Make a daily Twitter post 🚩.
 3. Create blogs 📖 about the journey on a regular basis.
 4. Complete at least 25 projects.
-5.Form a group of people who are also interested in completing the challenge so that we may start and finish together.
+5. Form a group of people who are also interested in completing the challenge so that we may start and finish together.

 #### Noteworthy Credits 🙏